comfuzzle/Comfuzzle/README.md

 -  - when i say afk sometimes i will talk again bcuz i have spare time when i stop talking thats when im genuinly afk/asleep !

--  - my humour is very cooked and sometimes dark
+-  - i used tonetags such as /jk . /hvyj . /sar . /srs . /nsrs

 -  - i show affection through gestures like hugs cuddles and gifts , i try my best with my words !